MagestyApps/module-web-images/README.md

 * theme logo and favicon

-**IMPORTANT:** *if you need to upload any other image format or you need to upload it in any other Magento 2 area - please just drop us a line at [alex@magestyapps.com](mailto:alex@magestyapps.com?subject=Extend%20MagestyApps_WebImages%20extension) and will update the extension*
+**IMPORTANT:** *if you need to upload any other image format or you need to upload it in any other Magento 2 area - please just drop us a line at [alex@magestyapps.com](mailto:alex@magestyapps.com?subject=Extend%20MagestyApps_WebImages%20extension) and we will update the extension*

 ## Installation